A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Results

 The main goal of this work is to study the spatially-resolved evolution of burstiness in galaxy SFHs.
 With the resolved maps of rest-UV and \ha\ emission in hand (from Section~\ref{sec:maps}), we now focus on computing the burstiness parameter ($\zeta$, Section~\ref{sec:burstiness_parameter}) as a function of galaxy structural parameters, namely galactocentric radius and stellar mass surface density.
 On an individual galaxy basis, variations in $\zeta$ can be rather large due to several galaxy property-dependent factors.
 We marginalize over these to calculate an average value of $\zeta$, which can then provide an insight on the average properties of the general galaxy population.
 In this work, we adopt a stacking approach to compute an azimuthally-averaged $\zeta$ for our sample of 979~galaxies.

 To do this, we start with the rest-UV and \ha\ maps computed from Section~\ref{sec:maps} that have been properly aligned, calibrated, corrected for dust and matched for PSF variations.
 Furthermore, we also process the F140W image stamps from 3D-HST$+$AGHAST for each galaxy through the same steps.
 We use the F140W stamps, which trace the rest-frame optical light for our sample, to define a centroid that is not as strongly affected by recent star-formation activity and gives a more robust galaxy centroid.
-For each galaxy, we then bin all pixels belonging to the galaxy\footnote{For rest-UV, the segmentation map is defined using the F435W images as per the UVCANDELS photometry (Wang, X., et al., in prep); whereas for \ha, it is defined as per \grizli\ using the F140W direct imaging that was obtained alongside the grism images.} according to their galactocentric radius.
-We define the galactocentric radius as the distance from the centroid normalized by the effective radius\footnote{circular radius which encloses 50\%\ of the total galaxy flux} ($R_{eff,50}$) in F160W in CANDELS photometric catalogs.
+For each galaxy, we then bin all pixels belonging to the galaxy\footnote{For rest-UV, the segmentation map is defined using the F435W images as per the UVCANDELS photometry (X. Wang, et al., in preparation); whereas for \ha, it is defined as per \grizli\ using the F140W direct imaging that was obtained alongside the grism images.} according to their galactocentric radius.
+We define the galactocentric radius as the distance from the centroid normalized by the effective radius\footnote{circular radius that encloses 50\%\ of the total galaxy flux} ($R_{eff,50}$) in F160W in CANDELS photometric catalogs.
 After binning the rest-UV and \ha\ emission maps for all galaxies in our sample, we then take the median for each radius bin to compute the average rest-UV and \ha\ 1D light profiles.
+We opt for a median over a mean when stacking to ensure that the light profiles are not biased by the brightest objects in the sample.

 Figure~\ref{fig:result_reff_extended} (top panel) shows the average light profiles for our full sample along with the total number of galaxies and pixels in each bin of radius shown in the inset.
 All pixels that fall within the galaxies' segmentation map are considered when taking the median regardless of the per-pixel $SNR$.
-This allows us to naturally recover the noise properties of our data by measuring the error on the median (shown as the shaded confidence regions in Figure~\ref{fig:result_all_extended}) and we exclude any bins where the light profile is not well constrained.
+This allows us to naturally recover the noise properties of our data by measuring the error on the median (shown as the shaded confidence regions in Figure~\ref{fig:result_all_extended}) and we exclude any bins where the light profile is not well constrained (i.e., where both rest-UV and \ha\ stacked average light profiles are measured at $>1\sigma$ and at least $>$100 galaxies are contributing to stack in the corresponding bin).
 We do not apply any normalization to the individual galaxies' light profiles when stacking since we want to compute the \uvha\ flux ratio, $\zeta$, and need to preserve the inherent variations in the total flux.